 I’ve tested so many different coleslaw recipes and honestly couldn’t find one that we liked.
-We just don’t like the flavor of celery seed in coleslaw and almost every traditional coleslaw recipe includes it.
-We tried the “best coleslaw recipe” that came up in a Google search and we really didn’t like it.
+We just don’t like the flavor of celery seed in coleslaw, and almost every traditional coleslaw recipe includes it.
+We tried the “best coleslaw recipe” that came up in a Google search, and we really didn’t like it.
+This beloved side dish uses a secret ingredient, and I’m confident it will become a family favorite for you too.

 This easy southern coleslaw uses a bag of coleslaw mix and some shredded carrots, so it is really easy to make and comes together quickly.
 (In fact, I made it today while talking on the phone!)

 There’s just something about the small carrot pieces mixed with the shredded cabbage that really makes this coleslaw extra delicious.
-It is a classic southern side dish that goes great with fried chicken, fried fish, or on top of fish tacos.
+It is a classic southern side dish that goes great with buttermilk fried chicken, fried fish, or on top of fish tacos.

-🥘 Slaw Ingredients
+🥘 Ingredients Needed

-Coleslaw Base
+Cabbage Coleslaw Base

-- Coleslaw Mix – A 16-ounce bag of coleslaw mix (I just use the store brand) or a head of cabbage that is finely shredded – about 8 cups worth.
-If you shred cabbage yourself, try to use a mandolin or food processor to get it shredded pretty thin – this slaw is really soft and light and delicious.
+• Coleslaw Mix – A 16-ounce bag of coleslaw mix (I just use the store brand) or a head of cabbage that is finely shredded – about 8 cups worth.
+If you shred cabbage yourself, try to use a mandolin or food processor to get it shredded pretty thin – this slaw is really soft and light, and delicious.
 If you use your own, I would recommend using a mix of red/purple cabbage and green cabbage.

-- Shredded or Grated Carrots – Either store-bought or shredded with a food processor/grated with a cheese grater.
-Grating the carrots will make smaller pieces that can better absorb the dressing and it will be softer and more delicious.
+• Shredded or Grated Carrots – Either store-bought or shredded with a food processor/grated with a cheese grater.
+Grating the carrots will make smaller pieces that can better absorb the dressing, and it will be softer and more delicious.

 Dressing Ingredients

-- Buttermilk – This is the secret ingredient!
+• Buttermilk – This is the secret ingredient!
 Combined with the lemon juice and vinegar, it gives this sweet southern coleslaw recipe a little bit of tang.

-- Sugar
+• Sugar

-- Mayonnaise
+• Mayonnaise

-- Lemon Juice
+• Lemon Juice

-- Distilled White Vinegar
+• Distilled White Vinegar

-- Salt
+• Salt

-- Black Pepper
+• Black Pepper

 Full measurements are in the recipe card at the bottom of the post.